elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

 - ### Solid State Disk

 ## Block Level Storage
-- Read and write large chunks of data sequnetially.
+- Read and write large chunks of data sequentially.
 - maximize use of data
     - cache popularly used data in memory.
     - pre-fetch data likely to be accessed data.